zenxha/kpop/README.md

 |Member|Tickets|
 | --- | --- |
 |Eshaan|<ul><li>[Worked on creating the IAM page and displaying each person's IAM statements](https://github.com/zenxha/sushi/projects/4#card-54281293)</li><li>[Worked with Chris on creating the front end for our browse page that displays the user's review (2nd checkbox)](https://github.com/zenxha/sushi/projects/4#card-55146571)</li><li>[Embed the crossover report into the easter egg navbar](https://github.com/zenxha/sushi/projects/4#card-55314605)</li><li>[Moved the project section from the main site navbar to the easter egg navbar](https://github.com/zenxha/sushi/projects/4#card-55314635)</li><ul>|

 |Chris|<ul><li>[Work on the user sessions as well as user authentication](https://github.com/zenxha/sushi/projects/4#card-53703118)</li><li>[Worked on creating the front end for the browse page that displays user info and implementing CSS on the page(2nd and 3rd checkbox)](https://github.com/zenxha/sushi/projects/4#card-55146571)</li><ul>|
 |Devam|<ul><li>[Work on user login and authentication (still incomplete due to technical issues.
 We have it running, but not storing in database)](https://github.com/zenxha/sushi/projects/4#card-53785877)</li><li>[Helped secure the route to easter egg so it is only accessible by entering mort as the username, and can't be viewed by just typing in the url (checkbox 2 and 3)](https://github.com/zenxha/sushi/projects/4#card-53782464)|
 |Komay|<ul><li>[Worked on integrating the backend login/auth system with the frontend html form](https://github.com/zenxha/sushi/projects/4#card-54354857)</li><li>[Finished 3rd checkbox of the ticket which only allows the correct account to access easteregg](https://github.com/zenxha/sushi/projects/4#card-53782464)</li><li>[Worked on the backend aspect of taking the informatoin from upload.html and displaying it on browse.html(1st and 3rd checkbox)](https://github.com/zenxha/sushi/projects/4#card-55146571)</li><ul>|
 |Charlie|<ul><li>[Worked on integrating the backend login/auth system with the frontend html form](https://github.com/zenxha/sushi/projects/4#card-54354857)</li><li>[Finished 3rd checkbox of the ticket which only allows the correct account to access easteregg](https://github.com/zenxha/sushi/projects/4#card-53782464)</li><li>[Worked on the backend aspect of taking the informatoin from upload.html and displaying it on browse.html(1st and 3rd checkbox)](https://github.com/zenxha/sushi/projects/4#card-55146571)</li><ul>|

-### College Board Requirements
-- Instructions for input from one of the following:
-  - the user (including user actions that trigger events)
-  - a device
-  - an online data stream
-  - a file
-- Use of at least one list (or other collection type) to represent a collection of data that is stored and used to manage program complexity and help fulfill the program’s purpose
-- At least one procedure that contributes to the program’s intended purpose, where you have defined:
-  - the procedure’s name
-  - the return type (if necessary)
-  - one or more parameters
-- An algorithm that includes sequencing, selection, and iteration that is in the body of the selected procedure
-- Calls to your student-developed procedure
-- Instructions for output (tactile, audible, visual, or textual) based on input and program functionality

 ## Our Idea
 - We aim for a simple and clean site that contains everything about sushi.
 On the site you’ll be able to upload images of sushi and review sushi and give your opinon on each sushi you eat.